 Black River Candy Shoppe, Chester

 With over 900 different candies, you’re certain to find something to satisfy your sweet tooth at Black River Candy Shoppe, whether you’re craving Jelly Bellys, a chocolate bar (they have 200 varieties!) or even something sugar-free.

 The Candy Lady, Albuquerque

 We’ll take our sweets with a little Southwestern flair, please.
 For over 30 years, The Candy Lady in downtown Albuquerque has been selling fun fare featuring some of the region’s famous flavors, like green chile fudge and piñon brittle.
-(They’d go great after one of these tasty Tex-Mex dinners!)
+Since the shop is currently curbside only, locals can place their candy orders online or over the phone.
+They’d go great after one of these tasty Tex-Mex dinners!